thoughtbot/Swish/Documentation/Protocols.md

 The `RequestPerformer` protocol defines the layer that actually performs the raw networking.

-The default `RequestPerformer` is `NetworkRequestPerformer` that makes network requests via `NSURLSession`.
+The default `RequestPerformer` is `NetworkRequestPerformer` that makes network requests via `URLSession`.